-Parallel testing on Google Chrome does not work if the user data directory for Google Chrome is set through a group policy.
-As a workaround, ask your administrator to remove the registry key HKEY\LOCAL\MACHINE\Software\Policies\Google\Chrome\UserDataDir Or HKEY\CURRENT\USER\Software\Policies\Google\Chrome\.
+- Parallel testing on Google Chrome does not work if the user data directory for Google Chrome is set through a group policy.
+As a workaround, ask your administrator to remove the registry key HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\UserDataDir or HKEY CURRENT USER\Software\Policies\Google\Chrome\UserDataDir. - Google Chrome version 73 and newer does not allow to create small browser windows in testing mode.
+The exact allowed minimum size depends on the operating system.
+550 pixels width and 440 pixels height is the smallest size that works on all operating systems.